(For 2016–2017 academic year)

 - MATH 113 and two additional math electives (MATH 214 or higher) chosen in consultation with the student’s adviser.
 Students who intend to pursue a PhD in economics are strongly encouraged to take additional mathematics courses, including MATH 323.

-Satisfactory completion of the major requires a minimum GPA of 2.00 in the 13 required courses; and a minimum grade of C is required for ECON 251, 252,
+Satisfactory completion of the major requires a minimum GPA of 2.00 in the 13 required courses; and a minimum grade of C is required for ECON 251, 252, and 375.

 Honors and High Honors in Mathematical Economics

 Since the major also includes the requirements for an economics program, special rules apply for honors.
 A mathematical economics major has two mutually exclusive options: (1) qualifying for honors or high honors in economics by satisfying the honors criteria for the economics major, or (2) qualifying for these honors in mathematical economics by satisfying the same criteria except that the departmental GPA is calculated for all 13 of the required courses.
 Under the first option the student will receive the honors certification in economics as a mathematical economics major.

 Major Program in Environmental Economics